NicoVIII/CloudBackupEncryption/README.md

 2. Open `encrypt.sh` and replace `<email_to_encrypt_for>` with the email, which is part of your pgp key.
 3. If you want to zip your directories, add `-d <depth>` with `<depth>` as the depth you wish for zipping directories.
 Depth 0 zipps all directories in the folder the script is in.
 4. You should configure decrypt in `decrypt.sh` right now, if you want to configure it for every backup.
 The files will be copied into the backup, to decrypt the backup later.
 Look up the options at [Options / decryptLib](#decryptlib)
-5. Make `encrypt.sh` and `encryptLib.sh` executable and execute `encrypt.sh`.
+5. Make `encrypt.sh` and (if exists) `pgpbackup-encrypt` executable and execute `encrypt.sh`.
 It will start the encryption.
 All zipped folders are placed inside a `tmp` folder next to the folder with the files and the final backup inside a `backup` folder next to the folder with the files.

 ### Decryption
-1. The files `decrypt.sh` and `decryptLib.sh` should not be encrypted.
+1. The files `decrypt.sh` and (if exists) `pgpbackup-decrypt` should not be encrypted.
 Make them executable in the backup you created.
 2. Execute `decrypt.sh`.

 ## Options